 1 LB Shaker

 Espoma Organic Potting Mix

-Asparagus Fern finds its way into hanging baskets and mixed annual containers for the summer because of its easy going, tolerant nature.
+Asparagus Ferns find their way into hanging baskets and mixed annual containers for the summer because of its easy-going, tolerant nature.
 Truly an easy plant to grow even in low light.

 Asparagus Fern is a fluffy, full fern that keeps bright green colored foliage.
 Even though the foliage is thin and needle like, Asparagus Fern adds a very dense, arching look to planters and mixed containers.
 Planted solely in hanging baskets, these plants can hold their own.
 Indoors, these ferns prefer bright, direct light from a windowsill with consistently moist soil.
 Asparagus Ferns are an excellent choice as a background foliage plant or as part of a centerpiece, as they don't get as large as other houseplants.
 The lush, full foliage fills any container with solid green color.
 This fern looks beautiful in hanging baskets or mixed containers because it goes well with any color of foliage or any color flower.
 Luckily, Asparagus Fern can also handle full sun to full shade, and indoors it just needs some light from a windowsill.
 Asparagus Fern is happiest with bright, indirect light, and needs some light unlike other ferns.